-This edition was published by Ace Books on January 4, 2011 in hardcover and has 294 pages.
+This urban fantasy is a hardcover edition that was published by Ace Books on January 4, 2011 and has 294 pages.

 Eleventh in the Nightside dark urban fantasy series for young adults taking place in a neighborhood not near you…thank the gods for that!